Missmachari/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints hello world
+a script that displays a confused smiley "(Ôo)'